 I went to the fourth annual CurlFest event this past weekend, and boy was it an interesting experience!
-Below is my full recap on the festival: (disclaimer: these are my thoughts on the event and aren’t reflective of anyone else’s experience).
+I wanted to share my full recap on the festival:

 What is Curlfest?